 This is a remunerated role and a fee will be paid

-Mutually agreed services will be outlined in a ‘Schedule of services’ which will be provided to you on successful appointment.
+Mutually agreed services will be outlined in a ‘Schedule of services’ which will be provided to you on a successful appointment.
 On successful completion of the services, you will be required to submit an invoice to the IFoA.
 The IFoA will provide you with a template invoice to use, and this invoice will be processed by a member of the IFoA’s Education Partnership and Lifelong Learning team.
 If you wish to view the ‘Schedule of services’ and the applicable terms and conditions, prior to expressing interest in this role, please contact the Quality team.
 Please note that this role is classified as a ‘Self-Employed Contractor’.

 The IFoA delivery team is made up of IFoA Executive staff and our volunteer community.
 Every individual who supports the IFoA, is valued, and is recognised, as part of our volunteer community and works in partnership with the IFoA Executive staff to deliver our strategy and Royal Charter, in line with our values.